Share this Recipe

 Piloncillo (Mexican cane sugar) can be tricky to find, but it’s easily swapped for a good dark brown sugar or palm sugar.

-Speaking of spice, one of the best things about this meal is how easy it is to adjust to your preferred spice level.
+One of the best things about this meal is how easy it is to adjust to your preferred spice level.
 I cooked it for four adults and two kids with varying levels of spice tolerance and split the dish in half accordingly.
 One half got no chipotle peppers (but still some adobo sauce), the other half got about four chipotles.
 The flavour was great in both versions, but I will certainly profess a preference for the peppered version.
 Spice tolerances vary of course, but I didn’t find the version with peppers to be that hot at all.
 The spice level lingered pleasantly on the tongue, but caused no discomfort.
-If you were inclined to ramp up the heat, you could add some diced habanero pepper while cooking the sauce to add intense bite.
+If you were inclined to ramp up the heat, you could add a couple of seeded and soaked árbol chilies or even some diced habanero pepper while cooking the sauce to add intense bite.